Motor racing-Hamilton wins crazy Saudi GP to level with Verstappen | Sports-Games

 With a bonus point for fastest lap, Hamilton moved alongside Verstappen at the top of the standings with 369.5 points after 21 races.
 Verstappen, who finished second with Valtteri Bottas third for Mercedes, leads 9-8 on wins, however -- meaning that the Dutch 24-year-old will be champion if neither he nor Hamilton scores another point.

-Mercedes extended their lead in the constructors' championship to 28 points, with an eighth successive title looking more real.
-The final round of the season is at Abu Dhabi's Yas Marina next weekend.
+Mercedes extended their lead in the constructors' championship to 28 points and a record eighth successive title looking likely.
+The final race is in Abu Dhabi next weekend.

-BRAKE-TEST Hamilton had started on pole position but twice lost out to Verstappen, who began the day eight points ahead and was determined to give no quarter, at the standing re-starts.
+BRAKE-TEST Hamilton had started on pole but twice lost out to Verstappen, who began the day eight points ahead, at the standing re-starts.

-RED FLAGS The red flags first came out on lap 14 after a safety car period triggered by Mick Schumacher crashing his Haas into the barriers.
+RED FLAGS The red flags first came out on lap 14 after a safety car period triggered by Mick Schumacher crashing his Haas.

-Hamilton made the better getaway but Verstappen went off track to keep the lead, with Alpine's Esteban Ocon forcing his way past Hamilton into second place.
+Hamilton made the better getaway but Verstappen went off track to keep the lead, with Alpine's Esteban Ocon -- who finished fourth after being pipped by Bottas at the end -- forcing his way into second place.
 "I had to avoid a collision there," exclaimed Hamilton.
-"He cut across the whole kerb.
+"He (Verstappen) cut across the whole kerb.
 He just overtook me outside the white line."

-The race was halted a lap later when Haas's Russian rookie Nikita Mazepin and Williams's George Russell collided while Verstappen's team mate Sergio Perez spun and was hit by Ferrari's Charles Leclerc.
-Masi then offered Red Bull the "opportunity" to line up on the grid for the third standing start behind Hamilton, with Ocon in the lead.
+The race was halted a lap later when Haas's Russian rookie Nikita Mazepin and Williams's George Russell collided while Verstappen's team mate Sergio Perez was tagged by Ferrari's Charles Leclerc and spun.
+Masi offered Red Bull the "opportunity" to line up on the grid for the third standing start behind Hamilton, with Ocon in the lead.

 "You'd be back behind Lewis," said the Australian.
 "That is my offer."
 "We accept that," came the reply from Red Bull's team manager Jonathan Wheatley.